 - vitamin products

-- cosmetic products such as lipstick, lip gloss, chapstick, and toothpaste
+- cosmetics, including lipstick, lip gloss, and lip balm

 - postage stamps

 - communion wafers